The Private Competition Enforcement Review: Poland

 Use of experts

-There are no specific provisions governing the use of experts in private antitrust enforcement proceedings, and the general rules of the Civil Procedure Code25 apply accordingly.
+There are no specific provisions governing the use of experts in private antitrust enforcement proceedings, and the general rules of the Civil Procedure Code29 apply accordingly.

-In matters requiring specific expertise, the court may appoint experts (one or more, as it finds appropriate) from the official list of court expert witnesses, or request an expert report from a scientific or specialised institution.26 The assessment of expert evidence is left for the court and the only statutory requirement for an expert opinion is for it to have a justification.27 The court may appoint an expert witness at its own discretion or at a party's request, however in the latter case the decision ultimately rests with the court.
+In matters requiring specific expertise, the court may appoint experts (one or more, as it finds appropriate) from the official list of court expert witnesses, or request an expert report from a scientific or specialised institution.30 The assessment of expert evidence is left for the court and the only statutory requirement for an expert opinion is for it to have a justification.31 The court may appoint an expert witness at its own discretion or at a party's request; however, in the latter case, the decision ultimately rests with the court.
 In any case, expert witnesses must remain impartial.

-After the reform of the Civil Procedure Code that became effective in November 2019, the courts may permit the use of the expert opinion prepared by the administrative body in a separate proceedings.
-This means that upon the party's motion in the private enforcement litigation the court may rely on the expert opinion ordered by the competition authority during the administrative proceedings concerning private competition law infringement.
+Following the reform of the Civil Procedure Code that became effective in November 2019, courts may permit the use of the expert opinion prepared by the administrative body in a separate proceeding.
+This means that upon the party's motion in the private enforcement litigation, the court may rely on the expert opinion ordered by the competition authority during the administrative proceedings concerning private competition law infringement.

 Although the Private Enforcement Act introduces rebuttable legal presumptions specific to private antitrust enforcement, such as the presumption of harm, the use of experts remains key for proving other factors relevant to the claim, such as the amount of damage.

 In Poland, there is no specific class action procedure related to competition law infringements.
-However, the harmed parties may rely on the class action provisions in the Group Proceedings Act.29
+However, the harmed parties may rely on the class action provisions in the Group Proceedings Act.33

-In addition, the Private Enforcement Act introduces two instances where non-governmental organisations (NGOs) can bring actions on behalf of claimants, subject to their written consent.
-NGOs can represent entrepreneurs or consumers, respectively, as long as their statutory tasks include market protection against practices that violate competition law or consumer protection.32 Both instances require the claimant's written consent.
+In addition, the Private Enforcement Act introduces two instances in which non-governmental organisations (NGOs) can bring actions on behalf of claimants, subject to their written consent.
+NGOs can represent entrepreneurs or consumers, respectively, as long as their statutory tasks include market protection against practices that violate competition law or consumer protection.36 Both instances require the claimant's written consent.

-Although currently class actions in Poland are subject to lower court fees and allow for the court to award attorneys' contingency fees of up to 20 per cent, not many such suits for competition law infringements have been initiated so far.
+Although class actions in Poland are currently subject to lower court fees and allow for the court to award attorneys' contingency fees of up to 20 per cent, not many of these suits for competition law infringements have been initiated so far.
 This may be partially due to group proceedings taking considerably longer than typical civil court cases and the court's discretion to order security for costs, if warranted.

 Finally, under the Private Enforcement Act the court is bound by orders and decisions of competition authorities confirming infringements of competition law regarding each specific case, which cannot be overruled in the compensation proceedings.